druskus20/elkontest/README.md

 #### What if I win?
 ElKowar will wear this picture on his discord profile for a while.

-Depending on the winner it might be considered making an emote for the server.

 ## Rules and recommendations
 1. Submissions must be based on the original ElKowar profile picture